galfaroi/Sudoku/README.md

 This Sudoku solver uses Backtracking for solving, it is programed in Python and uses Numpy narray as main data structure for the board.

-For run in your command line:
+For running in your command line:

 $python solvering.py